seektan/TGCommon/README.md

 - open `tgcommon.js` or `tgcommon.min.js` and move to the bottom of the file
 - change the second argument (default: 'TG') to whatever you like. such as '$$'.
 And then you can use `$$(...)` instead of `TG(...)`

+## Update

+### 2014-06-03

+- use Native trim if supported
+- use classList in modern browser
+- addClass/removeClass only takes one className (the arguments should not contains space)

 ## MIT License

 Copyright (C) 2014 ikitty